Collective Arbitrage and the Value of Cooperation: The Setting

 \begin{remark} In this paper we chose to work in a discrete time setting in order to convey our main messages about collective arbitrage, collective super-replication and the role of cooperation, focusing more on the conceptual aspects of the theory.
-However, most of the concepts we are introducing will fit well also in a more general framework (as continuous time or robust finance).
-However, the techniques in this paper will need to be carefully adapted, and that is the subject of a paper in preparation. \end{remark}
+However, most of the concepts we are introducing also fit well in a more general framework (as continuous time or robust finance).
+However, the techniques in this paper will need to be carefully adapted.
+This is the subject of a paper in preparation. \end{remark}